Holomorphic curves in exploded manifolds: Compactness: Estimates

 In this section, we shall prove the analytic estimates required for our compactness theorem.
 These estimates do not differ much from the standard estimates used to study (pseudo)holomorphic curves in smooth symplectic manifolds.
 They are also proved using roughly the same methods as in the smooth case.
 We shall make the following assumptions:

 \begin{enumerate} \item We'll assume that our target $\ex B$ is complete.
 This is required to give us the kind of bounded geometry found in the smooth case when the target is compact or has a cylindrical end.
 We shall also assume that $\ex B$ is basic.
-The assumption that $\ex B$ is basic is mainly for convenience in the arguments that follow.
-It is most useful in establishing coordinates and notation for the construction of families of smooth curves in the proof of Theorem \ref{completeness theorem}. \item We'll assume our almost complex structure $J$ on $\ex B$ is civilized.
-This artificial (but easy to achieve) assumption means that $J$ induces a smooth almost complex structure on the smooth parts of $\ex B$.
-This allows us to use standard estimates from the study of holomorphic curves in smooth manifolds with minimal modification.
-This assumption is needed to have holomorphic curves be smooth maps instead of just $C^{\infty,1}$ maps. \item We'll assume that $J$ has a strict taming $\Omega$.
-This is required to get a local area bound for holomorphic curves.
-We shall also work with a particular symplectic form $\omega\in\Omega$.
-This together with $J$ defines a pseudo metric on $\ex B$ which collapses all tropical directions (so it is like a metric on the smooth part $\totl {\ex B}$.)
-The strategy of proof for most of our estimates is roughly as follows: first prove a weak estimate in $\omega$'s pseudo metric, and then improve this to get an estimate in an actual metric on $\ex B$.
-We shall use this strategy to prove estimates for the the derivative at the center of holomorphic disks with bounded $\Omega$ energy and small $\omega$ energy, and to get strong estimates on the behavior of holomorphic cylinders with bounded $\Omega$ energy and small $\omega$ energy. \end{enumerate}
+The assumption that $\ex B$ is basic is mainly for convenience in the arguments within this section.
+It is most useful in establishing coordinates and notation for the construction of families of smooth curves in the proof of Theorem \ref{completeness theorem}. \item We'll assume our almost complex structure $J$ on $\ex B$ is $\dbar\log$ compatible.
+This assumption allows us to use Lemma \ref{J embedding} to apply standard analysis of $J$-holomorphic curves in manifolds to study the smooth part of our curves in $\ex B$.
+In section \ref{local area bound section}, this assumption was also used to get local area bounds for holomorphic curves. \item We'll assume there is a taming form $\omega$ which tames $J$. \item We'll assume a local area bound for our curves in the sense of definition \ref{lab} on page \pageref{lab}. \end{enumerate}

-This section ends with Proposition \ref{decomposition proposition}, which is a careful statement of the fact that any holomorphic curve with bounded $\Omega$ energy, genus, and number of punctures can be decomposed into a bounded number of components, which either have `bounded conformal structure and bounded derivative', or are annuli with small $\omega$ energy, (and so we have strong estimates on their behavior.)